gardener/gardenctl-v2/docs/help/gardenctl_ssh.md

 ## gardenctl ssh

-Establish an SSH connection to a node of a Shoot cluster
+Establish an SSH connection to a node of a shoot cluster

 ### Synopsis

-Establish an SSH connection to a node of a Shoot cluster by specifying its name.
+Establish an SSH connection to a node of a shoot cluster by specifying its name.

 A bastion is created to access the node and is automatically cleaned up afterwards.

+When targeting a shoot control plane, gardenctl connects to nodes of the seed shoot that hosts the targeted shoot's control plane.
+Only managed seeds are supported, because gardenctl needs the backing shoot to create the bastion and determine its worker nodes.

-If a node name is not provided, gardenctl will display the hostnames/IPs of the Shoot worker nodes and the corresponding SSH command.
+If a node name is not provided, gardenctl will display the hostnames/IPs of the shoot worker nodes and the corresponding SSH command.
 To connect to a desired node, copy the printed SSH command, replace the target hostname accordingly, and execute the command.

 ```